zhengdongzd/butterfly-core/README.md

  The label of a vertex represents the main research field of the author, e.g., "Database", Machine Learning", "System", "Theory", "Data Mining", "Natural Language Processing" and "Computer Vision".
 For example, we take the following conferences for each research fields and treat other venues as others and filter these auyhors not in these fields.

-Database: SIGMOD, ICDE, VLDB, PODS, ICDT, EDBT,

-Machine Learning: NeurIPS, ICML, COLT, UAI, AISTATS,

-System: OSDI, SOSP, NSDI, ISCA, ASPLOS, SIGCOMM,

-Theory: STOC, SODA, FOCS,

-Data Mining: SIGKDD, CIKM, WSDM, ICDM, SDM, WWW,

-Natural Language Processing: ACL, EMNLP, NAACL,

-Computer Vision: CVPR, ECCV, ICCV
+Database: SIGMOD, ICDE, VLDB, PODS, ICDT, EDBT; Machine Learning: NeurIPS, ICML, COLT, UAI, AISTATS; System: OSDI, SOSP, NSDI, ISCA, ASPLOS, SIGCOMM; Theory: STOC, SODA, FOCS; Data Mining: SIGKDD, CIKM, WSDM, ICDM, SDM, WWW; Natural Language Processing: ACL, EMNLP, NAACL; Computer Vision: CVPR, ECCV, ICCV.

 There are three files under data folder.
 The "edges.txt" is the graph edge list, "vertex_to_field.txt" represents the vertex label and "vertex_to_name.txt" is corresponding the real author mame.